HypeCheck

 Red Flags to Watch For

-• Heavy metal contamination (including lead) has been flagged as a safety concern in Chinese herbal medicines including goji — source and testing quality matter.
+• Heavy metal contamination (including lead) has been detected in Chinese herbal medicines including goji products — source and testing matter

 Products Containing Goji Berry